Keyra: Impact Wrestling (2018–2019)

 Due to AAA's alliance with American promotion Impact Wrestling, Keyra made a special appearance on the October 11, 2018 edition of Impact Wrestling, which was taped September 13–14, 2018 at Mexico City's Frontón México Entertainment Center, was defeated by the Impact Knockouts Champion Tessa Blanchard.

 On January 25, 2019 in Impact!, Keyra made her second appearance where she was defeated by the Impact Knockouts Champion Taya Valkyrie, which was filmed in Mexico.

 Personal life

-She is in a relationship with fellow enmascarado luchador (professional wrestler) Angelikal, better known by the ring name Myzteziz Jr.
+Keyra was in a relationship with fellow enmascarado luchador (professional wrestler) Carlos Ramírez Carmona, better known by the ring name Myzteziz Jr.

+until their contentious divorce in mid-2024.

+On September 22, 2024, through social media Keyra accused her ex-husband of taking her 2-year-old son without her consent, because the wrestler was about to take her son back home, when she was informed that her son was no longer in the hospital after the blood donation where he was discharged.
+Shortly after, the AMBER Alert was activated to help locate the child, which has been widely shared by fans and fellow wrestlers.
+She also noted that her son is still in a delicate health condition and needs the care of his mother.
+In addition, due to the desperation for not making his whereabouts known, she has shared a photo of Myzteziz Jr.'s face in the hope that this will speed up his search.